The pandemic has catapulted the demand for e-commerce -- and it’s not slowing down anytime soon.

 Customers shopping marketplaces versus e-commerce stores

 Convenience is king.
-Consumers increasingly want a one-stop-shop to satisfy all of their buying needs (think Amazon and Etsy) rather than having to browse through multiple online stores.
+Consumers increasingly want a one-stop shop to satisfy all of their buying needs (think Amazon and Etsy) rather than having to browse through multiple online stores.
 Customers are also on the hunt for two to three-day shipping and free returns on most items.
-E-commerce entrepreneurs can do this by implementing a low barrier to entry for brands to sell through your platform online and also consider diversifying your brand by listing goods on multiple marketplace platforms or consider creating your own.
+E-commerce entrepreneurs can do this by implementing a low barrier to entry for brands to sell through their platform online and also consider diversifying their brand by listing goods on multiple marketplace platforms or creating their own.

 Be mindful, however, that the goal is to drive traffic and customers to your main website.
 One way to do this is by offering limited-edition products that customers can only get at your store.

-This is a great way to capture a Gen-Z audience of consumers often making buying decisions while scrolling through social media.
+This is a great way to capture a Gen-Z audience of consumers who often make buying decisions while scrolling through social media.

 Under the influence

 Speaking of commanding an audience via social media, e-commerce companies are continuing to rely on influencer marketing to build an audience and showcase products through creative content.
 Think unboxing videos, lifestyle tutorials of a brand ambassador showcasing how to use or style a product, or testimonials of why it’s so great.
-Influencer marketing can help to create content and scale, and audience.
+Influencer marketing can help create content scale and audience.

 Augmented reality in the online shopping experience